sanity/Athena/README.markdown

 Athena allows you to do this, and what's more, it strives to allow you to do this efficiently even with millions of objects and queries far more complex than these simple examples.
+It supports any combination of "and", "or", and "not" boolean operations.

 How it works
 ------------